gRPCClient.jl

 gRPCClient.grpc_init — Method

 grpc_init([grpc_curl::gRPCCURL])Initializes the gRPCCURL object.
-This should be called once before making gRPC calls.
+The global handle is initialized automatically when the package is loaded.
 There is no harm in calling this more than once (ie by different packages/dependencies).
-Typical usage looks like this:

 grpc_myapp = gRPCCURL()